Here's how to use Unless' built-in data platform to analyze the success of your optimization project.

 Just like the previous tabs, here too you can select a date range, toggle between new and returning visitors, view per different goals, filter the experiences by name or by tags.

-As you scroll down the page, you will see data about your experiences, add-ons, and any micro A/B tests you might be running.
+As you scroll down the page, you will see data about your experiences, components, and any page goals you might be tracking.
 In each case, you can click details for more information.
 Here too, you will see whether there is a lift and whether that lift is statistically significant or not.

 Final note: You can also use our Google Analytics integration to access more audience insights.